Upton upon Severn: Flooding

 Known for its regular flooding, Upton lies on the banks of the River Severn and is one of the most frequently flooded towns in England and was the subject of a 2024 risk assessment paper by the University of Manchester.

-Low-lying areas of Upton suffered serious flooding in 1947 and 2000 but is regularly flooded most years during the spring and early summer.
+Low-lying areas of Upton suffered serious flooding in 1947 and 2000 but are regularly flooded most years during the spring and early summer.
 In the 2007 floods, levels exceeded those in 2000, and the town was inaccessible by road.
-The town's main built up area lies on slightly higher ground than the surrounding countryside, and in the past became an island during severe floods.
+The town's main built-up area lies on slightly higher ground than the surrounding countryside, and in the past became an island during severe floods.
 A connecting causeway now carries the A4104 above the floods to the west, and a viaduct on the other side of the bridge to the east.

 Education

 Primary education is provided by Upton Upon Severn CofE Primary School with approximately 175 (in 2025) pupils on its roll.
 Hanley Castle High School, located in a nearby village, provides secondary education for the region and is one of the three large high schools serving the Malvern area.